-The experience of betting college basketball online via a sports betting app or sportsbook is much more convenient than a retail sportsbook.
+The experience of betting college basketball online via a top US sports betting site or sportsbook is much more convenient than a retail sportsbook.
 From a betting perspective, there are three advantages of betting online versus waiting in the teller line at a retail sportsbook:

 Watching the action live on TV with the ability to assess a wager for the second-half or final-game result is a great advantage, especially as the point spreads and totals change in real-time with the game action.

 While college basketball’s in-game betting options are less extensive compared to, say, the NBA, there are still opportunities to make in-game bets in college hoops.

 In this example from DraftKings, California is at home versus Prairie View.
 The pregame line was California -15.